Ubehebe Road at Racetrack Road (view southwest).

 Campground sign at Homestake Dry Camp (view S)

 Camping on Racetrack Road

-	The Racetrack Playa is a long ways out, so hikers might consider camping out

-	there.
-Camping is allowed (no fee, no permits) along Racetrack Road starting

-	2 miles past the pavement and ending at Teakettle Junction.
-However, you

-	must get off the road to camp, and the graded dirt road lies in a trench

-	almost the entire way.
-When I was there last in February 2011, even the 2 or

-	3 places to get off the road near the 2-mile mark had been blocked off,

-	leaving only wide spots in the road and the pseudo-campground at Teakettle

-	Camp for camping.
+The Racetrack Playa is a long ways out, so hikers might consider camping out there.
+Camping is allowed (no fee, no permits) along Racetrack Road starting 1 mile past the pavement and ending at Teakettle Junction.
+However, you must get off the road to camp, and the graded dirt road lies in a trench almost the entire way.
+When I was last there, even the 2 or 3 places to get off the road near the 2-mile mark had been blocked off, leaving only wide spots in the road and the pseudo-campground at Teakettle Camp for camping.

-	Beyond Teakettle, camping is permitted at Homestake Dry Camp, about 2.5

-	miles south of Racetrack Playa.
-Drive straight south past the playa; don't

-	turn right at an unmarked intersection.
-The main road ends in a big loop at

-	Homestake with four campsites.
+Beyond Teakettle, camping is permitted at Homestake Dry Camp, about 2.5 miles south of Racetrack Playa.
+Drive straight south past the playa; don't turn right at an unmarked intersection.
+The main road ends in a big loop at Homestake with four campsites.
 The only amenity is an outhouse.
-A 4WD road

-	continues south past the end of the loop.
+A 4WD road continues south past the end of the loop.

 For current backcountry car-camping regulations, see the park website.

 I think you're just a tad too easy on Racetrack Road.
 I've driven it twice in rental sedans [ed.- this might violate rental contract agreements].
 First time was pretty easy, though a long washboard as you note.
 The second time I found myself driving in deep gravel, trying to keep one wheel on the high center so I would not scrape, having a hard time, and not a whole lot of traction.
 I was afraid if I stopped I would get stuck, and there was no room to turn around anyway.
 I figured, and rightly so, that it would be pretty trivial coming down, with gravity on my side.
 The gravel stretch lasted 2-3 miles.